funtoo/boot-update/doc/boot.conf.5.rst

         }

 This is also a handy mechanism if you want to boot the most recently created kernel by default.
+The kernel with the most recent modification time will be selected.
 To do this, specify the name of the boot entry rather than the kernel image name::

         boot {